Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Randomization test for quantiles of individual treatment effects

 \begin{theorem} For any distribution free test statistic and any constant region $\mathcal{H}\subset \mathbb{R}^n$, the supremum of the randomization $p$-value $\sup_{\bm{\delta} \in \mathcal{H}} p_{\bm{Z}, \bm{\delta}}$, as well as its upper bound on the right hand side of \eqref{eq:sup_p_val}, is valid for testing the null hypothesis of $\bm{\tau} \in \mathcal{H}$. \end{theorem}

-For general $\mathcal{H}$, the optimization in \eqref{eq:sup_p_val} may still be difficult and even NP hard, but it can be solved efficiently for some special null hypotheses that are still of interest, as shown in the following subsections.

-\begin{rmk} {\lxr The distribution free property for test statistics is also utilized by \citet{Rosenbaum2007interference} for analyzing the magnitude of treatment effects in the presence of interference.
+We give two additional remarks.
+First, the distribution free property for test statistics is also utilized by \citet{Rosenbaum2007interference} for analyzing the magnitude of treatment effects in the presence of interference.
 In particular, it helps derive the distributions of certain statistics under a uniformity trial.
-By contrast, the distribution free property here mainly helps ease the computation of the valid $p$-value in \eqref{eq:sup_p_val}. } \end{rmk}
+By contrast, the distribution free property here mainly helps ease the computation of the valid $p$-value in \eqref{eq:sup_p_val}. {\rev Second, as suggested by a reviewer, another way to overcome the complex dependence of $G_{\bm{Z}, \bm{\delta}}(\cdot)$ on $\bm{\delta}$ is through asymptotic approximation, under which we can approximate $G_{\bm{Z}, \bm{\delta}}(\cdot)$ by a closed-form expression of $\bm{\delta}$.
+However, as discussed shortly, when considering null hypotheses on quantiles of individual effects, some units are allowed to have infinitely large individual effects.
+Consequently, we will consider cases allowing elements of $\bm{\delta}$ to take extreme and even infinite values, which may destroy the asymptotic approximation for $G_{\bm{Z}, \bm{\delta}}(\cdot)$.
+On the contrary, using Theorem \ref{thm:general_null} with rank-based distribution free test statistics, the inference will be not only finite-sample valid but also robust to extreme values in $\bm{\delta}$; see also the related discussion in Remark \ref{rmk:rank_robust}. }